 7) Great tour companies to join

 If you want to visit Scotland on your own but not travel alone all the time, there are some great tour companies to join for female solo travellers.
 They offer trips all over the country for just a day or multiple days in a row.
-I personally made very good experiences with Rabbie’s on a day trip to Stirling and Loch Lomond & the Trossachs, but I’ve also heard great things about Haggis Adventures which is particularly aimed at young travellers and tours the country in their yellow busses.
+I personally made very good experiences with Rabbie’s on several day tours (find them all here), but I’ve also heard great things about Haggis Adventures which is particularly aimed at young travellers and tours the country in their yellow busses.

 8) There is so much to do

 One of my favourite solo adventures in Scotland was a 2-day sea kayaking course I did in Oban.
-I hitched from Balloch (near Glasgow) all the way to Oban on a Friday afternoon, stayed at the Jeremy Inglis hostel, learnt the basics of safe sea-kayaking and enjoyed a glass of beer in the sun.
+I hitched from Balloch (near Glasgow) all the way to Oban on a Friday afternoon, stayed at a local hostel, learnt the basics of safe sea-kayaking and enjoyed a glass of beer in the sun.
 The perfect weekend for a female solo traveller in Scotland!

 With all this in mind I wish my 18-year-old self would have stood up for her dreams and insisted on becoming one of many female solo travellers roaming Scotland.
 I love what Meg from Meander With Meg says about solo travel – it’s not something you need to be afraid of, or be particularly brave to do: ‘Travelling is a desire I wished to act upon until it became tangible and I could hold the experience of it in my hands.’